sourcenetwork/defradb/README.md

 make lint
 ```

-Find all occurances where the linter errors are explicitly being supressed (need to resolve these):
+Find all occurrences where the linter errors are explicitly being suppressed (need to resolve these):
 ```
 make lint:todo
 ```